gomorpheus/morpheus-docs/troubleshooting/agent.rst

 Windows Agent
 `````````````

-* Port 5985 must be open and winrm enabled for Windows images.
+* Port 5985 must be open and winRM enabled for Windows images.
 * Credentials have been entered on the image if using custom or synced image.
 Credentials can be entered on images in the Provisioning -> Virtual Images section.

 ..
 NOTE:: Administrator user is required for Windows agent install.